- Antibiotic resistance is one of the biggest threats to global health, food security, and development today.

 - Promote and apply good practices at all steps of production and processing of foods from animal and plant sources.

-While there are some new antibiotics in development, none of these are expected to be effective against the most dangerous forms of antibiotic-resistant bacteria.
+While there are some new antibiotics in development, none of them are expected to be effective against the most dangerous forms of antibiotic-resistant bacteria.

-Given the ease and frequency with which people now travel, antibiotic resistance is a global problem, requiring efforts from all nations.
+Given the ease and frequency with which people now travel, antibiotic resistance is a global problem, requiring efforts from all nations and many sectors.

 When infections can no longer be treated by first-line antibiotics, more expensive medicines must be used.
 A longer duration of illness and treatment, often in hospitals, increases health care costs as well as the economic burden on families and societies.

 Antibiotic resistance is putting the achievements of modern medicine at risk.
-Without effective antibiotics for the prevention and treatment of infections, organ transplantations, chemotherapy and surgeries such as caesarean sections become much more dangerous.
+Organ transplantations, chemotherapy and surgeries such as caesarean sections become much more dangerous without effective antibiotics for the prevention and treatment of infections.

 Tackling antibiotic resistance is a high priority for WHO.
 A global action plan on antimicrobial resistance, including antibiotic resistance, was endorsed at the World Health Assembly in May 2015.
-The global action plan aims to ensure that the prevention and treatment of infectious diseases with safe and effective medicines continues.
+The global action plan aims to ensure prevention and treatment of infectious diseases with safe and effective medicines.

-The global action plan has 5 strategic objectives:
+The “Global action plan on antimicrobial resistance” has 5 strategic objectives: